Lancaster-Physics-Phys389-2020/phys389-2020-project-Hinlo/Complete Simulation/README.txt

 than all at once.
 The DataRead function reads the files created in the simulation.
 The DataFrameShow function provides the user the opportunity to look at the dataframes of any of the cosmic rays via user input in the terminal.
 The final three functions that are run create plots of the data.
-The plots include a trajectory plot, a plot of verticle velocity over time and a plot of energy loss over time.
+The plots include a trajectory plot, a plot of vertical velocity over time and a plot of energy loss over time.
 These are displayed when the file is run and saved.
 - The dataframes are saved in the Data folder.
 These are overwritten with each simulation to avoid accumulating too many files.